Welcome to Zoe Lambe Therapy

 I offer an initial 20-minute phone consultation free of charge.
 This is an opportunity for you to ask me any questions you may have.
 You may tell me a little about yourself and the issues you are struggling with and we can discuss how I might be able to help.

-Individual online therapy sessions cost £80 for 50 minutes and are offered on a weekly basis.
+Individual online psychotherapy sessions cost £80 for 50 minutes and are offered on a weekly basis.
 The 1st session is an assessment session and a chance to see if we will work well together.
 There is no obligation to continue after this 1st session.

 FAQs